What is cirrhosis?

 Using complementary and alternative medicines wisely

-In general, you should avoid most herbal and other supplements, which may make liver disease worse.
-Kava is particularly bad for people who have liver problems.
+In general, you should avoid most herbal and other supplements.
+They may make liver disease worse.

 Author: Healthwise Staff